1Password/vault-plugin-secrets-onepassword/QUICKSTART.md

 #### Read item

-Returns item data for the specified item:
+Returns the data for the specified item:

 ```sh
 vault read op/vaults/<vault_name_or_uuid>/items/<item_title_or_uuid>